Intrinsic Properties of Large CP Violation in the Complex Two-Higgs-Doublet Model: Brief review of C2HDM

-Turning to the magnitude of CP violation (CPV), various measures have been proposed and studied extensively~\cite{Mendez:1991gp,Branco:1999fs,Khater:2003ym,Fontes:2015xva}.
-In this work, we adopt two normalized global CPV measures: $\xiv$ for the gauge sector and $\zttbt$ for the Yukawa sector.
-By definition, both measures satisfy $\xiv \in [0,1]$ and $\zttbt \in [0,1]$.
+To quantify the extent of CP violation in the scalar sector, various measures have been proposed and studied extensively~\cite{Mendez:1991gp,Branco:1999fs,Khater:2003ym,Fontes:2015xva}.
+In this work, we adopt two normalized global CPV measures: $\xiv$ for the gauge sector and $\zeta_{t,b}$ for the Yukawa sector.
+By definition, both measures satisfy $\xiv \in [0,1]$ and $\zeta_{t,b} \in [0,1]$.

 The gauge-sector measure $\xiv$ is defined as~\cite{Mendez:1991gp}